Gerard Williams (footballer)

-Gerard Geron Augustus Williams (born 4 June 1988) is a Saint Kitts and Nevis international footballer who plays as a defender for I-League club TRAU and the Saint Kitts and Nevis national team.
+Gerard Geron Augustus Williams (born 4 June 1988) is a Kittitian professional footballer who plays as a defender for I-League club TRAU and the Saint Kitts and Nevis national team.

 Club career

+Early career

-Williams began his youth football career at Old Road F.C., that competes in the Antigua and Barbuda Premier Division.
-Later he joined Sunderland A.F.C.
-U23 and played there until 1 July 2009.
+Williams began his youth football career at Old Road Jets.
+Later he joined Sunderland's U21 squad.

 W Connection

 In 2007, he signed for TT Pro League heavyweights W Connection from local Saint Kitts and Nevis side Old Road.
 He appeared in 19 CONCACAF Champions League matches with the Trinidadian side.
 He won some domestic and international trophies like TT Pro League, Trinidad and Tobago Charity Shield and Caribbean Club Championship with the club from 2009 to 2018.

-TRAU (India)
+TRAU

 In 2019, Williams signed for the Indian I-League side TRAU F.C. and represented the Manipuri outfit in 13 league matches.
 He scored his first goal for the club in a 2–1 win match against Churchill Brothers SC in 2020.

 On 25 December 2021, rejoined TRAU ahead of the team's 2021–22 I-League season.
 In 2022, he appeared with TRAU against NEROCA in "Imphal Derby" in Group-C opener during the 131st edition of Durand Cup, where they were defeated by 3–1.

 They later began their league journey of 2022–23 season on 15 November in their 1–1 draw against Aizawl.